 Limitations of Cable Internet

-Comparing Speed: Fibre Optic vs Cable Internet
+Comparing Speed: Fiber Optic vs Cable Internet

 In terms of internet speed, fiber optic technology typically outstrips cable internet.
 With capabilities reaching as high as 10,000 Mbps (or 10 Gbps), the speed provided by fiber optic connections greatly exceeds that which is available through traditional cable internet offerings.
 This superior velocity renders fiber optic a prime selection for individuals who need robust high-speed connectivity for pursuits like streaming media, engaging in online gaming, and transferring sizable files.